ItsGamingGo/Resources-for-Music-Web/README.md

 Codepen: https://codepen.io/ItsGamingGo/pen/gOyQNvr?editors=1000

+Updates Will be in UK Local Time, as well as Date format.

 Notes:

 ________________________________________________________
 21/04/2024

+Bugs Patched:

+Blinding Lights Now playing - Changed to MP3

 Current Bugs Known:

 Blinding Lights not Playing-as its a M4A
 ________________________________________________________
 The project is a Work In Progress
 ________________________________________________________